Industries & Professions /

 In the United States, a cafeteria-style restaurant opened for gold miners during the 1849 gold rush in San Francisco.
 The cafeteria offered the miners an opportunity to choose food from the counter and pay for their meal before sitting down to eat.

 By the beginning of the 1900s, the country's first diners had opened, as well as the precursors to fast food restaurants.
 Fast food offered quick service and a limited menu.
 In 1955, in Des Plaines, Illinois, the first McDonald's opened.
 McDonald's was to become the most extensive fast food franchise in the world.

 The restaurant and food service industry is the largest employer in the private sector, and it continues to get larger every year.
-In 2012, the restaurant industry comprised 980,000 locations and employed 13.1 million workers, according to the National Restaurant Association.
-Sales projections for 2013 were $660.5 billion.
+In 2014, the restaurant industry comprised 990,000 locations and employed 13.5 million workers, according to the National Restaurant Association.